particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Order and subscription support 2024-02-06

+Updated the support options for [orders and subscriptions](/troubleshooting/troubleshooting/?p=101,).

 ### Enterprise Wi-Fi 2024-01-31

 Clarify that enterprise Wi-Fi is not supported on the P2/Photon 2.